rtourneur/plateforme/logitheque/recipes/roles/tomcat_application_deployer/README.md

 tomcat component
 =========

-This role manages tasks for tomcat infrastructure component
+This role manages tasks for deployment in tomcat infrastructure component It is intended to work in the Tomcat container prepared by tomcat role.

 Requirements
 ------------